From Everglades to Industrial Center to Hometown - The City of Doral

 In 2002, the Governor appointed Cancio to fill the remainder of Commissioner Miriam Alonso's term of office; she had been suspended after an arrest on felony charges.
 Doral residents hoped that his appointment would be the impetus to bring the community closer to incorporation, and Cancio did not let his community down.

 In the meantime, Cancio named Juan Carlos Bermudez, the City of Doral's first elected Mayor, as his replacement to the Community Council.
 Bermudez declined the offer and ran for the seat and was elected.
 At the time, Bermudez was president of One Doral, a civic organization formed to counteract the perceived influence of the West Dade Federation on the Council.
 The Miami Herald reported that Bermudez intended to create a transparent government in Doral by bringing a balance to the table.
 One Doral and the West Dade Federation were instrumental in the incorporation process.

 In January 2003, following a seven year battle, 85% of the voters in Doral voted in favor of incorporation.
 At long last, they had their own new city with a local government and more service for their tax dollars.
 In June of the same year, 92% voted to accept the City Charter and elected their first Mayor and City Council - Mayor Juan Carlos Bermudez, Vice Mayor Pete Cabrera, and Council Members Mike DiPietro, Sandra Ruiz, and Robert Van Name.
 In August, the City Council took their oath of office.

 The City of Doral has come a very long way in a very short time and is attracting positive attention from Fortune 100 corporations, mom-and-pop businesses, young families and retirees.
-More and more people are choosing Doral every day - For all the right reasons!
+At present, Doral is going through a development transformation with topnotch residences and businesses in areas such as Downtown Doral, City Place Doral and Midtown Doral.
+More and more people are choosing Doral for their place to live, work, learn and play.